This post may contain affiliate links. Please see my disclosure policy for details.

 Here’s a complete travel guide with the history, how to find it, and what you can expect.

 The history of Pont-y-Pair bridge

 This gorgeous bridge that spans over the Afon Llugwy River was originally built in the 1500s by Hywel Saer Maen.
-‘Saer Maen’ being the Welsh word for stonemason.
+‘Saer Maen’ is the Welsh word for a stonemason.

 Its original purpose was to provide a means for packhorses to cross over the river.
 But, it was later widened in the 1800s to allow stagecoaches to use it too.

 You see, years ago, the only way that passengers travelling on coaches from London and England could access the town of Conwy was via a rather risky ferry over the estuary.
 They would then make their way over to Holyhead for the ferry crossings.

 But, there was a fateful accident on the Conwy ferry in 1806 where 11 people died.
 So, after that, coaches approaching from London wanted to avoid this route at all costs!

 They instantly looked for other routes to access Conwy.
 But, in 1806, most of this area was still very rural with little or no infrastructure.
 There were hardly any paved roads to access villages, let alone bridges to cross over its rivers!

 So, in reaction to the accident, the Pont-yr-Afanc bridge was completed in 1808.

 This crossing then saw stagecoaches divert through Betws-y-Coed and cross over the Pont-y-Pair bridge.
 In turn, people were introduced to its beauty and charm.